mrigorir/custom-ruby-linter/README.md

-# Cpastone Project - Custom Ruby Linter
+# Capstone Project - Custom Ruby Linter

-This was a really chanllenging capstone to be honest.
-But it worth it! write code in order to check code's proper indentation, elegance, order and help to acomplish the best practices to keep projects clean, has been very excited and tricky, but in the end I've managed to develope some of the most basic linter methods by watching rubocop's corrections.
+This was a really challenging capstone, to be honest.
+But it worth it! write code in order to check code's proper indentation, elegance, order, and help to accomplish the best practices to keep projects clean, has been very excited and tricky, but in the end, I've managed to develop some of the most basic linter methods by watching rubocop's corrections.

 # The Build

 The custom Ruby linter currently checks/detects for:

-- Missing/unexpected tags such as parenthesis (), brakets [] and curly brackets {}
+- Missing/unexpected tags such as parenthesis (), brackets [] and curly brackets {}
 - Trailing spaces
 - Empty line error
 - Missing/unexpected end
 - Wrong indentation

-> The following are images indicating good and bard way to code, in acordance to the mentioned methods:
+> The following are images indicating good and bad way to code, in accordance to the mentioned methods:

 ## Missing/Unexpected Tag
 ~~~ruby